 Her other skills and areas of expertise include:

 Project management of strategic initiatives

 - Program design and development

 - Community engagement and advocacy

 Before joining JFF, Ashley was the assistant director in the Office of Strategy and Policy at the University of Texas at Austin.
-She was responsible for coordinating strategic initiatives related to presidential and institutional priorities; conducting research and policy analysis; developing and stewarding partnerships; and supporting strategic communications efforts.
-She was also the University Innovation Alliance Fellow, representing UT Austin in a partnership with public research universities that were developing and driving innovations to serve first-generation and low-income students.
-She also served as assistant director of research and policy in the Office of the Vice President and the Division of Diversity and Community Engagement at UT Austin.
+She was also the University Innovation Alliance Fellow and served as assistant director of research and policy in the university’s Office of the Vice President and the Division of Diversity and Community Engagement.

-Ashley’s career started as a field organizer on Barack Obama’s first presidential campaign and on several other state and national political campaigns.
-She also worked on Capitol Hill for U.S. Rep. Nydia Velázaquez, a Democrat from New York City, and at an international public affairs firm in D.C, where her clients included federal agencies and nonprofits.
+Ashley started her career as a field organizer on Barack Obama’s first presidential campaign and on several other state and national political campaigns.
+She also worked on Capitol Hill for U.S. Rep. Nydia Velázaquez, a Democrat from New York City, and at an international public affairs firm in Washington, DC.

 At JFF, Ashley says, “I am happy to work on innovative programs and policies that improve our education and workforce development systems to promote socioeconomic mobility for all.”

 “Through programs and policies that improve educational access, choice, and transparency, and promote successful outcomes,” she says, “our communities, states and nation can successfully empower all individuals to make the best decisions for themselves and realize the best versions of themselves.”

 Ashley is a certified children’s yoga instructor and lives in Austin, Texas, with her husband and young daughter.